Thank U: Composition and writing

 "Thank U" was written and produced by Alanis Morissette and Glen Ballard.
-"Thank U" is a rock song composed in the key of C major.
+"Thank U" is a rock song composed in the key of G mixolydian, the fifth mode of the C major scale.
 It is written in common time and moves at a moderate tempo of 91 beats per minute.
 The song uses a simple chord progression alternating between a tonic C major chord, dominant G major chord, and the subdominant F major chord.
 The music is simple, mid-tempo rock, with the drum track being a loop of the oft-sampled break in Sly and the Family Stone's "Sing a Simple Song".
-A delicate electric piano intro underscores Morissette's vocals, which begin by asking, "How bout getting off these antibiotics?"
-The rest of the song continues with Morissette posing similar provocative questions -- "How bout remembering your divinity?"—and her thanking the circumstances—terror, disillusionment, and consequence, among others—that helped her achieve personal growth.
+An electric piano intro underscores Morissette's vocals, which begin by asking, "How bout getting off these antibiotics?"
+The rest of the song continues with Morissette posing similar questions -- "How bout remembering your divinity?"—and her thanking the circumstances—terror, disillusionment, and consequence, among others—that helped her achieve personal growth.

 The lyrics document Morissette's spiritual awakenings following her trip to India, as well as other physical and internal journeys.
 In "Thank U", Alanis expresses the heartfelt gratitude, inspiration, and compassion that she felt at the time she wrote it.
 According to Jon Pareles of The New York Times, the song has "verses of self-help," such as, "How 'bout no longer being masochistic?, how 'bout remembering your divinity?, how 'bout unabashedly bawling your eyes out?."
 Liana Jones of Allmusic noticed that "There aren't many artists, let alone everyday people, who acknowledge and pay tribute to life's lessons."